yinxiangshi/SMAPI/README.md

 A Modding API For Stardew Valley
 See: https://github.com/Zoryn4163/SMAPI-Mods

+NOTICE: THIS PROJECT IS STILL IN ALPHA
+Mod directories: %appdata%\StardewValley\Mods\ and .\Mods\ <- That means next to StardewModdingApi.exe in the Mods folder!
+To install a mod, put a DLL in one of those directories.
+If you are not on the latest version, do not post any errors, issues, etc.

+NOTICE: THIS PART AND ONWARD REQUIRE VISUAL STUDIOS AND KNOWLEDGE OF C# PROGRAMMING

 You can create a mod by making a direct reference to the ModdingApi.exe

 From there, you need to inherit from StardewModdingAPI.Mod